-- Undergo examination of your skin and the area that will receive treatment to determine which type of peel will be most beneficial to you and how your physical characteristics, such as skin tone, thickness, and color type, may influence your outcomes.
+- Undergo an examination of your skin and the area that will receive treatment to determine which peel will be most beneficial to you and how your physical characteristics, such as skin tone, thickness, and color type, may influence your outcomes.

 - Talk about your goals, objectives, and any concerns with your doctor.
 Make sure you know your potential treatment requirements, healing time, and possible outcomes.

 - Use an antiviral medication before and after a chemical peel.
 You don’t want to enjoy your youthful appearance while nursing a viral infection.

 - Apply a retinoid cream a few weeks before treatment to aid recovery.
 I use the tretinoin (Retin-A) a week or two before my chemical peel and stop a few days before applying the acid.
 This step is essential, especially in preparation for my TCA peels, not so much for superficial peels.
 More about Retin-A and how it works here.

 - Avoid excessive sun exposure; always use sunscreen before, during, and after.
 It is paramount for the peel to be effective and long-lasting.
 I avoid the sun as much as possible for a few weeks before and after my peeling.

 Sunbathing without sunscreen when using chemical peels doesn’t make sense because it nulls the effects of the peels by further damaging the skin.
 Here is a list of the sunscreens I use regularly.